Tropical Storm Helene forms in Caribbean and is expected to become a hurricane and move toward US

 “Conditions look quite favorable for strengthening over the eastern Gulf of Mexico on Wednesday and Thursday,” the center said.
 “This system will become quite large and powerful before landfall.”

-The disturbance is expected to become Tropical Storm Helene on Tuesday and then strengthen into a Category 3 hurricane before approaching the northeast Gulf Coast.
+Helene could strengthen into a Category 3 hurricane before approaching the northeast Gulf Coast.
 Since 2000, eight major hurricanes have made landfall in Florida, according to Philip Klotzbach, a Colorado State University hurricane researcher.

 Given the anticipated large size, storm surge, wind and rain will extend far from the center of the expected storm, especially on the east side.
 The center warned of “inland penetration of strong winds over parts of the southeastern United States after landfall.”